phdata/sfguide-data-engineering-with-snowpark-python/README.md

 <img src="images/03_load_weather.png" width=800px>

 Weather Source is a leading provider of global weather and climate data and their OnPoint Product Suite provides businesses with the necessary weather and climate data to quickly generate meaningful and actionable insights for a wide range of use cases across industries.
-For this lab, your sandbox admin has already addedd the `Weather Source LLC: frostbyte` dataset from the Marketplace to your account.
+For this lab, your sandbox admin has already added the `Weather Source LLC: frostbyte` dataset from the Marketplace to your account.

 ### Run The Script ###
 Open the `steps/03_load_weather.sql` script in Codespaces from the file Explorer in the left navigation bar, and run the script, which contains the following SQL query.